tanisha1112/tanisha1112.github.io/_pages/cv.md

 ### Qiggle
 ***Data Scientist***

-*Jan,2019 - Oct,2019 Delhi,India*
+*Jan,2019 - Dec,2019 Delhi,India*

 - Designed a predictive analytics solution for industrial applications using Anomaly detection and remaining life estimation
 - Detected under-performing and abnormally-behaving assets to save weeks of lost power generation and reduce asset downtime.

+### Innefu Technologies
+***Data Science intern***

+*Sep, 2018 - Dec, 2018 Delhi,India*

+- Implemented ResNet50 and YOLOv3 for advanced facial recognition and video analytics in collaboration with the Delhi Police, leveraging their law enforcement dataset.

+- Achieved a high True Positive Rate (TPR) exceeding 98% in tasks such as missing persons detection, intrusion detection, crowd management, and security surveillance.

 ### GenElek Technologies
-***Electronics Engineer***
+***Electronics Engineer intern***

 *Aug,2018 - Sep, 2018 Delhi,India*

 <img src="https://raw.githubusercontent.com/tanisha1112/tanisha1112.github.io/master/images/genelek.png" width="300" />

-- Worked on building affordable and light-weight lower limb exoskeletons and innovated the algorithm for sitting and standing.
+- Contributed to the development of cost-effective and lightweight lower limb exoskeletons, pioneering advancements in algorithms for seamless transitions between sitting and standing positions.
-- Responsible for the actuation and simulation using Arduino, accelerometer, EMG muscle sensor and actuators
+- Led the implementation of actuation and simulation through the integration of Arduino, accelerometer, EMG muscle sensor, and actuators.

 ## Achievements

+- Ranked first in NC Plant Science Initiative hackathon for the most accurate semantic segmentation model with 79% accuracy.
 - Recipient of the GHC 2023 Scolarship and SWE 2023 Scholarship from NC State.
 - Academic Chair for Women in ECE (wiECE) at NC State.
 - Completed a 10 week Leadership Development Program Certification Course at NC State.
 Earned a leadership certificate by engaging in a coaching relationship and leadership experience, and completing the foundation workshops and a reflection paper.
-- Ranked first in NC Plant Science Initiative hackathon for the most accurate semantic segmentation model with 79% accuracy.
 - Member of Women in Computer Science (wics), Embedded Machine Learning Club and Quantum Information Club at NC State.

 ## Skills

 - **Languages:** Python, C/C++, SQL, Bash, Git